ttsirkia/koodisailo/README.md

 ## LTI Configuration

-LTI version 1.1 is currently supported.
+LTI versions 1.1 and 1.3 are supported.

-### Managing LTI keys

-There is a specific script `ltitool.ts` to configure the keys.
+There is a specific tool `ltitool.ts` to configure the keys.
 In order to use it, you need to install `ts-node`:

 ```
 > sudo npm install -g typescript ts-node
 ```

+The tool will use values in `.env` and `.env.local` (if it exists) to configure the database connection, for example.

+Please notice that the keys are stored in the database without any encryption.

+If LTI version is changed, the users may get a new identity in Koodisäilö because of the different contents in the LTI launch request.

+### LTI version 1.1

 The tool provides four commands: `delete`, `list`, `set`, and `show`.

-#### Create a new key:
+##### Create a new key or update existing:

 ```
 > ts-node ltitool --ltiver=11 --key=test set